-20-80 minutes.
-The range of proficiency can be specified in order to minimize the length of time.
+20 - 80 minutes.
+The range of proficiency can be specified by the client in order to minimize the length of time.

-The candidate is presented with four tasks, with approximately 10-20 minutes allowed for each task.
+The candidate is presented with tasks, with approximately 10-20 minutes allowed for each task.
 The test-taker is prompted to demonstrate descriptive narrative, informative, and persuasive writing.
-The test is delivered in booklet form or via the Internet.
+The test is delivered over the Internet.